Toyota Supra coupe - Reliability & safety

 Toyota Supra reliability

 It remains to be seen how well Toyota's amalgamation of components will perform but we wouldn't expect issues given Toyota's long-standing reputation for reliability.
-A sixth spot overall (out of 30 manufacturers) in our 2020 Driver Power survey, along with a good score for reliability, should reassure customers - just 9.6% of Toyota owners experienced a fault within the first year of ownership.
+A fifth spot overall (out of 29 manufacturers) in our 2021 Driver Power survey, along with a good score for reliability, should reassure customers - just 9.6% of Toyota owners experienced a fault within the first year of ownership.
 It's also an impressive improvement from 10th place in our 2019 survey.

 It's not known if the Toyota Supra will undergo Euro NCAP crash-testing - which doesn't always extend to low volume models - but we do know it's fitted with a host of Toyota's safety kit.
 It’s fitted with a 'Safety+' package that includes lane departure alert (with steering assistance), adaptive cruise control, automatic headlights, blind-spot alerts, rear cross traffic warnings and automatic emergency braking with pedestrian and cyclist (during daylight hours) detection.